ShujingYi/Precision-Forecasts-of-Land-Cover-Change/Repo.md

 **Which are the land-cover or land-use modifications associated with land use changes**

-Possible features: changes in cropping patterns, input use or tree density of forests, the distribution and frequency of disturbances (e.g., hurricanes, tornadoes, fires, and insects) and the responses of organisms to disturbance
+Possible features: changes in cropping patterns, input use or tree density of forests,
+                   the distribution and frequency of disturbances (e.g., hurricanes, tornadoes, fires, and insects) Features derived from original LU/LC data

 **What size cell is the appropriate analysis cell**